|

 Reading the rocks . . .

 One reason geologist get so excited about rock formations is that they provide clues about what the environment was like in that location when the sediments were being deposited.
 For example the Eagle Formation consists of sand deposited near the shore of a shallow inland sea, whereas parts of the Judith River Formation indicate the presence of deltas much like the one at the mouth of the Mississippi River.
 Based on the types of fossils contained in the Madison Formation, geologists think its sediments accumulated on the floor of a tropical shallow sea.
-The map below shows where geologists believe Montana was located during this time (the Mississippian Period).
+The map below shows where geologists believe Montana was located during this time (the Mississippian Period - CLICK HERE to see a colorful map).

 Map courtesy of Jim Schulz, Helena High Science Dept.